US FDA data on Economic Adulteration in Honey

 Following this assignment, the FDA has issued import alert as guidance for FDA field personnel regarding the adulterated imported honey and issued a red list of firms and their products

-The products on red list are subjected detention without physical examination.
+Authorities detain products on the red list without conducting a physical examination.
 The red listed firms belong to Dominican Republic, El Salvador, Greece, Italy, Lebanon, Malaysia, Mexico, New Zealand, Saudi Arabia, Spain, Thailand, Turkey, Vietnam, and Yemen.

 To release the shipments, subjected to detention without physical examination, the consignee/owner of the shipment must provide the sample test results from third-party laboratory analysis done according to AOAC Official Method 991.41, to prove that the product does not contain added cane or corn sugar.